golang/proposal/design/go2draft-type-parameters.md

 #### Untyped constants

 Some functions use untyped constants.
-An untyped constant is permitted with a value of some type parameter if it is permitted with every type accepted by the type parameter's constraint.
+An untyped constant is permitted with a value of a type parameter if it is permitted with every type accepted by the type parameter's constraint.

 As with type conversions, this is a consequence of the general rule